-The net book value of fixed assets at 31 August 2022 were £1,680,000.
-The fixed assets held by the Academy Trust are used exclusively for providing education and associated support services to the pupils of the Academy Trust.
+The net book value of fixed assets at 31 August 2023 were £1,654,000 The fixed assets held by the Academy Trust are used exclusively for providing education and associated support services to the pupils of the Academy Trust.

-Included within the Academy's balance sheet at year end is a defined benefit pension scheme asset of £7,000 (2021: £339,000), which arises from the surplus in the Local Government Pension Scheme ("LGPS") that is attributable to the Academy.
-Further details regarding the surplus in the LGPS at 31 August 2022 are set out in note 22 to the financial statements.
+Included within the Academy's balance sheet at year end is a defined benefit pension scheme asset of £21,000 (2022: asset of £7,000), which arises from the asset in the Local Government Pension Scheme ("LGPS") that is attributable to the Academy.
+Further details regarding the asset in the LGPS at 31 August 2023 and the basis on which this has been recognised in the financial statements are set out in note 21 to the financial statements.

-The key financial policies reviewed and adopted during the period included the School Finance Policy, Accounting Policy, Investment Policy, Tendering Policy and Good Financial Practice and Reduction of Risk Summary.
-These establish the framework for the Academy trust's financial management, including financial responsibilities of the Board of Trustees, its committees and key personnel of the academy, as well as delegated authority for spending decisions.
-Two other financial policies reviewed and adopted during the period were the Reserves and Charging Policy.
+The key financial policies reviewed and adopted during the period included the School Finance Policy, Accounting Policy, Investment Policy, Tendering and Good Financial Practice and Reduction of Risk Summary, Reserves Policy and Charging Policy.
+The policies establish the framework for the Academy trust's financial management, including financial responsibilities of the Board of Trustees, its committees and key personnel of the academy, as well as delegated authority for spending decisions.